 Traditionally, it consists primarily of tofu filled with a ground meat mixture or fish paste.
 It can be eaten dry with a sauce or served as a soup dish.

-But in Singapore, yong tau foo refers to a dish that can contain any number of ingredients like stuffed tofu, fish balls, bitter melon, okra, cuttlefish, and other types of vegetables, meat, and seafood.
+But in Singapore, it refers to a dish that can contain any number of ingredients like stuffed tofu, fish balls, fish cake, bitter melon, okra, cuttlefish, and other types of vegetables, meat, and seafood.

 After cooking the ingredients briefly in broth, they can be served in a soup or offered dry with the broth served in a separate bowl.
 It can be eaten on its own or enjoyed with a bowl of steamed rice, noodles, or rice vermicelli.